thecppzoo/zoo/design/generic-policy.md

 ## Motivation

+### `AnyContainer` history

 The great software engineer Louis Dionne explains very well what normal C++ polymorphism, based on `virtual` overrides, leaves to be desired in his project [Dyno](https://github.com/ldionne/dyno).

 Additionally, in this repository there are a few extra pointers with regards to more subtle needs for polymorphism, in particular sub-typing relationships as in the original meaning of [Barbara Liskov's substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) that should not force their representation to be sub-classing in C++.
 This is better explained in the foundational work by Kevlin Henney, in the [ACCU September 2000 article "From Mechanism to Method: Substitutability"](https://accu.org/index.php/journals/475) and the [C++ Report magazine article with the original implementation of the `any` component](http://www.two-sdg.demon.co.uk/curbralan/papers/ValuedConversions.pdf), which led to `boost::function` and `std::function` and the "mainstreaming" of type erasure as an alternative for polymorphism, this has been a 20 year journey that keeps going.

-The generally accepted jargon for doing polymorphism (implementing sub-typing relationships) without inheritance and `virtual` overrides of member functions is "type erasure".
+One particularly complete way of doing polymorphism (implementing sub-typing relationships) without inheritance and `virtual` overrides of member functions is "type erasure".
 Within "type erasure", educator Arthur O'Dwyer has coined the concept of "affordance" to refer to the polymorphic operations a "type erased" object is capable of doing, described in his excellent blog article ["What is Type Erasure?"](https://quuxplusone.github.io/blog/2019/03/18/what-is-type-erasure/).

+Without the `AnyContainer` framework, users could still benefit from type erasure (as they do with `std::any` and `std::function`), but then have nothing to help them with specifying their own affordance set, or worse, the stock components may not be compatible at all, for example, if you want the equivalent of a move-only function, neither `std::any` nor `std::function` will help you, at the core of those components there is the affordance of copyability, potentially to a local buffer, and thus copyability of the objects it can hold.
+This has led to even gigantic organizations in the software engineering industry such as Facebook to write their own specific components such as [`folly::Function`](https://github.com/facebook/folly/blob/master/folly/docs/Function.md).

 Type erasure is a very active topic of conceptual development in C++, O'Dwyer reports in ["The space of design choices for `std::function`"](https://quuxplusone.github.io/blog/2019/03/27/design-space-for-std-function/) a large number of proposals around merely `std::function` that are under consideration for addition to the language.

+Attempting obtain the benefits of type erasure but with the certainty of maximal performance because of the needs of the industry where I worked at the time, and realizing that work like `folly::Function` are solutions one by one to choices that have obvious generality, I ended up with a complete *conceptualization* of type erasure articulated by applying the Generic Programming paradigm resulting in the framework of `AnyContainer`.

-The type erasure framework `AnyContainer` in this repository already allowed the straightforward codification of **all of those proposals**, for example, `AnyCallable` indeed is just an straightforward extension of `AnyContainer` and is capable of replacing `std::function` in codebases as large as Snapchat's; the performance, binary size improvements of replacing `std::function` by `AnyCallable` have been hard to believe, yet measured rigorously.
-Furthermore, move-only containers were implemented, and derived components or extensions such as move only callables were made covariant with respect to copyability maintaining the performance, binary size and clarity improvements, but we now deem that previous work as superceded by the techniques in the latest framework.
+`AnyContainer` already allowed the straightforward codification of **all of the proposals O'Dwyer mentions**, for example, `AnyCallable` indeed is just an straightforward extension of `AnyContainer` and is capable of replacing `std::function` in codebases as large as Snapchat's; the performance, binary size improvements of replacing `std::function` by `AnyCallable` have been hard to believe, yet measured rigorously, attesting to their nearly maximal performance.
+Furthermore, move-only containers were implemented, and derived components or extensions such as move only callables were made covariant with respect to copyability maintaining the performance, binary size and clarity improvements, although we now deem that previous work as superceded by the techniques in the latest framework.

+However, the framework has been "expert-only".
+The counterpart of a conceptualization for maximal performance is a conceptualization for ease of use.

+### User friendly

 The latest work on this framework, [`GenericPolicy`](https://github.sc-corp.net/emadrid/szr/blob/6e436e6aaf1d12f2d0992bb3e3f9acf9adec289a/test/inc/zoo/Any/VTablePolicy.h#L204) comes to dramatically simplify the process of developing affordances and defining containers with arbitrary sets of affordances, in which they are specified as trivially as using them as template arguments, the code
 ```c++